 Verify your SSL, TLS & Ciphers implementation.

-SSL verification is necessary to ensure your certificate parameters are displayed as expected.
-There are multiple ways to check SSL certificate, however, testing through online tool provides you with much useful information listed below.
+SSL verification is necessary to ensure your certificate parameters are as expected.
+There are multiple ways to check the SSL certificate; however, testing through an online tool provides you with much useful information listed below.

 SSL Labs by Qualys is one of the most popular SSL testing tools to check all latest vulnerability & misconfiguration.
 Ex: